-He completed a PhD in Economic Geography at LSE, after graduating from the MSc Local Economic Development from the same institution.
-Further, he holds a BSc in Economics from Utrecht University and also studied Business Economics during an exchange at LUISS.
-Previously he has worked a consultant in London, helping governments to attract foreign investment and as an intern in the economic research centre of the Bundesbank.
-During his PhD David has worked as a research assistant, teaching assistant and lecturer at LSE across various courses, including the Political Economy of Europe, Economics of European Integration, and Introduction to Quantitative Analysis.
+He holds a PhD in Economic Geography from the London School of Economics, and graduated with an MSc in Local Economic Development from the same institution.
+Further, he graduated with a BSc in Economics from Utrecht University and also studied Business Economics during an exchange at LUISS.
+Previously he has worked as a consultant in London, helping governments to attract foreign investment and as an intern in the economic research centre of the Bundesbank.
+During his PhD he worked as a research assistant, teaching assistant and lecturer at LSE across various courses, including the Political Economy of Europe, Economics of European Integration, and Introduction to Quantitative Analysis.

 PhD in Economic Geography, London School of Economics, 2013 – 2018